 What diving certification do I need for diving in Indonesia?

-Indonesia is beginner-friendly due to calm seas and moderate currents in most places.
-Open Water certification with 20 dives recommended, though some liveaboard itineraries require Advanced Open Water wird Nitrox certification recommended.
+Indonesia is beginner-friendly due to calm seas and moderate currents in most places - check our for detailed certification requirements.
+Open Water certification with 20 dives recommended, though some liveaboard itineraries require Advanced Open Water with Nitrox certification recommended.

 What marine life will I see diving in Indonesia?